dkoh2018/java-data-structures-algorithms/README.md

 # DKO - Data Structures and Algorithms in Java

-I started this mainly for myself but for others to learn data structures and algorithms.
-We'll be diving in with Java, so sit back, enjoy, and feel free to follow along (you probably should).
+**I started this mainly for myself but for others to learn data structures and algorithms.
+We'll be diving in with Java, so sit back, enjoy, and feel free to follow along (you probably should).**

-### Why follow along
+## Why follow along

 Learning to code can be challenging.
 I remember feeling the need to know everything.
-You know what I mean - the Tutorial HELL TRAP.
+You know what I mean - **The Tutorial Hell Trap**.
 And while a broad understanding is helpful, I often learned the most when diving into projects that intrigued me.
 However, it wasn't smooth sailing.
 In the beginning, I struggled because I didn't fully grasp the importance of DSA.
 Correction - I didn't know what DSA was.
 "Projects" after unfinished projects, I struggled to apply basic methods of programming.

 Ever wondered about these situations?